 In aggravation, respondent has one prior record of discipline.
 (Std.
 1.2(b)(i).)
-In S172347, respondent and the State Bar stipulated to culpability in four client matters of violations of rule 3-100(A) of the Rules of Professional Conduct (one count), section 6103 (one
+In S189038, respondent and the State Bar stipulated to culpability in one client matter of violations of rules 4-100(A), (B)(3) and (B)(4) of the Rules of Professional Conduct.
+There were no

-&lt;sup>3Although no proof was offered that the Clerk of the Supreme Court served the Supreme Court's order upon respondent, rule 8.532(a) of the California Rules of Court requires clerks of reviewing courts to immediately transmit a copy of all decisions of those courts to the parties upon filing.
+4Although no proof was offered that the Clerk of the Supreme Court served the Supreme Court's order upon respondent, rule 8.532(a) of the California Rules of Court requires clerks of reviewing courts to immediately transmit a copy of all decisions of those courts to the parties upon filing.
 Moreover, it is presumed pursuant to Evidence Code section 664 that official duties have been regularly performed.
 (In Re Linda D. (1970) 3 Cal.App.3d 567, 571.)
 Therefore, in the absence of evidence to the contrary, this court finds that the Clerk of the Supreme Court performed his or her duty and transmitted a copy of the Supreme Court's order to respondent immediately after its filing.